 1950 Actress Lynn Fontanne, on her way to the theatre in Portland, Maine, where she and her husband Alfred Lunt are appearing in I Know, My Love, falls on the steps of her hotel, breaking her wrist.
 She goes on anyway.

 1953 The Trip to Bountiful, a new play by Horton Foote, opens tonight at Henry Miller's Theatre.
 Lillian Gish, Jo Van Fleet and Eva Marie Saint are in the cast of this play, which is directed by Vincent J. Donehue.
-The show will run only 39 performances but will be made into an Oscar-winning film starring Geraldine Page in 1985 and receive a critically acclaimed Off-Broadway revival starring Lois Smith in 2006 .
+The show will run only 39 performances but will be made into an Oscar-winning film starring Geraldine Page in 1985 and receive critically acclaimed revivals Off-Broadway in 2006 starring Lois Smith, and on Broadway in 2013 starring Cicely Tyson.

 1960 Tammy Grimes is the title character in The Unsinkable Molly Brown, which opens tonight at the Winter Garden Theatre.
 Meredith Willson contributes music and lyrics to Richard Morris' book in this musical, staged by Dore Schary.
 Peter Gennaro choreographs.
 The show gets mixed reviews, but runs 532 performances.